gardenlinux/ostree-image-builder/README.md

 > The `ostreeImage` will download a copy of the OSTree repository from the Garden Linux artifact storage.
 You don't need to run `ostreeRepo` locally.

-The `gardenlinux` directory contains a build for a gardenlinux today image.
-It takes packages from the Garden Linux apt repositories.
+### Garden Linux
-This directory contains a lot of code taken from the [gardenlinux/gardenlinux](https://github.com/gardenlinux/gardenlinux) repo.

-To build it yourself, run inside the `gardenlinux` directory:
+To build the Garden Linux yourself, run inside the `gardenlinux` directory:

 ```bash
 # Required: Set the platform.
 Must match between what is set in the BUILD_VARIANT file and in the repo argument.